mingli-ai/Publicly-Available-Datasets-for-Educational-Data-Mining/README.md

 # Publicly-available-datasets-for-EDM
-This is a repository of information about publicly available educational data mining datasets.<br>
+This is a repository for a collection of publicly available educational data mining (EDM) datasets.<br>
+It is mainly based on the survey paper:
-_Reference : Mihaescu M C, Popescu P S. Review on publicly available datasets for educational data mining[J].
-Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery, 2021, 11(3): e1403._
+Mihaescu M C, Popescu P S. Review on publicly available datasets for educational data mining.
+Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery, 2021, 11(3): e1403.[link]

 ## The name and link of the dataset
 1. Big Data and Education,https://www.upenn.edu/learninganalytics/ryanbaker/bigdataeducation.html